Azure/azure-sdk-for-go/documentation/developer_setup.md

 In other languages, types can be specifically marked "public" or "private", in Go exported types and methods are defined by starting with a capital letter.
 The methods on structs also follow this rule, if it is for use outside of the model it must start with a capital letter.

 ### Documenting Code
-Code is documented directly in line and can be created directly using the `doc` tool which is part of the go toolchain.
+Code is documented directly in line and can be created directly using the `doc` tool which is part of the Go toolchain.
 To document a type, variable, constant, function, or package write a regular comment directly preceding its declaration (with no intervening blank line).
 For an example, here is the documentation for the `fmt.Fprintf` function:
 ```golang
 // Fprint formats using the default formats for its operands and writes to w.
 // Spaces are added between operands when neither is a string.